 At a Glance

-The South Boston Waterfront, located just southeast across Fort Point Channel from Downtown, includes the Fort Port neighborhood on the western edge; Fan Pier, the Seaport World Trade Center, and Boston's Marine Industrial Park to the east.
+The South Boston Waterfront, located just southeast across Fort Point Channel from Downtown, includes the Fort Port neighborhood on the western edge; Fan Pier, the Seaport World Trade Center, and the Raymond L. Flynn Marine Park to the east.
 All of these locations are rapidly transforming the area from historic warehouses and industrial space into a creative, tech, and residential hub for the city.

 Numerous apartment buildings have recently been built or are in development in the Innovation District, offering residents apartment, condominium, and micro-unit options.
 Historic Fort Point hosts affordable artists' units along with market rate "loft living" opportunities in former warehouses.
 Boston's Harborwalk runs along the piers, connecting residents to the 45-mile waterfront path network.
 Numerous cultural and civic institutions are located in the South Boston Waterfront, including the Children's Museum, Institute for Contemporary Art, Bank of America Pavilion, and John Joseph Moakley United States Courthouse.